ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

     See [WITH REFRESH](#live-view-with-refresh) to force periodic updates of a live view that in some cases can be used as a workaround.

-You can watch for changes in the live view query result using the [WATCH](../../../sql-reference/statements/watch.md) query.
+You can monitor changes in the `LIVE VIEW` query result using [WATCH](../../../sql-reference/statements/watch.md) query.

 ```sql
 WATCH [db.]live_view